adnanjaw/cronned-rclone/README.md

 ### 1. Create a Configuration File

 Define your cron jobs using either a JSON or YAML config file.
 You can name it whatever you want, but make sure to mount it to `/config/crontab-config.(json|yml)`.
-See .dist files in the repository for more details.
+See the `.dist` files in the repository for more details.

 #### JSON Example: